+402 INCOME 3

+PROPERTY credits APPRAISAL

-402 INCOME PROPERTY APPRAISAL 3 credits Prerequisites: at a minimum must have been admitted to a four year degree granting college; 301 or 6140:300; or permission of instructor.
+Prerequisites: at a minimum must have been admitted to a four year degree granting college; 301 or 6140:300; or permission of instructor.
 Advanced course in real property appraisal and valuation.
 Techniques and concepts will be covered along with the theory underlying such techniques.